New game-changing training at Ansett Aviation

 Ansett Aviation Training is ahead of the game.
 Are you?

 In David’s words: “We are currently at the frontier of the new era in aviation training with the VR technology taking off, which is why Ansett Aviation Training took a chance at moving forward and ordered radically new simulators.”
 The newest tactile devices that are due to arrive at their training locations shortly.
-These tactile devices combine state of the art hardware (supplied by Vier-im-Pott) and the newest market leading software from ProSim-AR.
+These tactile devices combine state of the art hardware (supplied by Vier-im-Pott) and the newest market leading software from ProSim-TS.

 The new devices will allow Ansett to carry out complex failures (currently available only on full flight simulators), which will allow for a more focused training in the management mode.
 If the failures can be put in another environment, it should be possible to fix them quicker and better.
 Furthermore, switching between the devices (full flight and tactile pod) will tackle economical and time constraints, which makes it so attractive.